droornir/bny-crm-example/README.md

 Go to [localHost](http://localhost:8080) in your browser

-## Testin The Application
+## Testing The Application
-Run ng test
+Run ng test (test Orders && New-Orders components with Karma)

+## Stack
+FE: Angular
+BE: NodeJs
+Tests: Karma (FE only)

 ## Contributing
 [Angular-JumpStart](https://github.com/DanWahlin/Angular-JumpStart) by Dan Wahlin